NuGet/docs.microsoft.com-nuget/docs/reference/Signed-Package-Verification-Options.md

 >
 > Starting with NuGet 6.8.0 and .NET 8 SDK, this option is enabled by default on Windows.
 The environment variable does not need to be set explicitly unless you want to override the default value of `3,1000` or to opt out.
 To opt out, set the environment variable with a value of `0`.

-You enable an experimental, automatic retry for untrusted root failures on Windows by setting an environment variable named `NUGET_EXPERIMENTAL_CHAIN_BUILD_RETRY_POLICY` with a value consisting of 2 comma-delimited positive integers representing retry count and sleep interval in milliseconds, respectively.
+You can enable an experimental, automatic retry for untrusted root failures on Windows by setting an environment variable named `NUGET_EXPERIMENTAL_CHAIN_BUILD_RETRY_POLICY` with a value consisting of 2 comma-delimited positive integers representing retry count and sleep interval in milliseconds, respectively.
 You should pick values that are sensible for you.

 For example, setting the environment variable to a value of `3,1000` like so: